chibifanclub/leave-it-chibi-be/README.md

     "description": "shriveled up grapes"
   }
   ```
-  if already in items, it will return item:
+  * If the suggestion already in items, it will return item:

-  for example:
+  * For example:

   ```json
   {
     "name": "candy"
   }
   ```
-  will return:
+  * Will return:

   ```json